khalidr/DynamicValidation/README.md

 - ScalaTest

 ### Assumptions & Simplifations
-1. The validation dsl is very straight forward and only supports the following:
+1. The validation dsl is very basic and only supports the following:
    *`$eq` for equality of numbers and strings
    *`$gt`, `$gte`, `$lt`, `$lte` for comparing numbers
 2. Validations are self-contained and do not rely on external data.
 3. A validationSet to be used, it must be created prior to the creation of a FoodUnit.
 4. The identifier for the ValidationSet is the `productType` in the `FoodUnit`.
+5. Nested expressions are not supported.

 ### How to Run the Tests
 ```